mos641/COBOL-Complete-College-Administration/README.md

-# CST8283 Complete College  Administration
+# Cobol - Complete College Administration
-Reads existing student records from external files
+COBOL program for a tuition payment system.
-Allows user input to make changes through "screen" sections
+Utilizes external files as input and creates an indexed file for more efficient operations.
-Updates and saves information to external files and prints a report
+Used the screen section for user input to search for students, submit payments, updates student data and print a formatted report of students.